penjoe/book-app/README.md

 * After cloning this file do the following:
     - npm init -y
     - install list of dependencies
-    - utlize your server to run the program
+    - utilize your server to run the program
     - node.js  / nodemon

 ## Help